srobo/team-emails/SR2023/2023-03-27-virtual-competition-wrapup.md

 {% endif %}

 [The competition](https://studentrobotics.org/events/sr2023/competition/) isn't far away now, on the 1st and 2nd April.
 The final tech day before the competition will be held at the [University of Southampton on 11th March](https://studentrobotics.org/events/sr2023/southampton-tech-day-march/).
-If you're interested in attending, please [let us know](https://forms.gle/oJ9DK8imzek7fQQb6) by Friday 3rd March
+If you're interested in attending, please [let us know](https://forms.gle/oJ9DK8imzek7fQQb6) by Friday 3rd March.